YehudaHeller10/cows_detection/README.md

 ![example detection](example.png)

+Nore: The model and the CSV data analysis output will not be shared here without the institute's approval.

 Overview
 --------
 A compact, production-oriented toolkit for detecting cow face bounding boxes and five facial keypoints, assigning detections to fixed station regions and producing tabular exports.
 Built around Ultralytics YOLOv8 (pose models), OpenCV for visualization and image processing, and small Tkinter GUIs and CLI tools for fast iteration.